 Olivia Dey is a passionate water polo athlete born in US and brought up in Toronto, Canada.
 She currently goes to Grade Eleven in Senator O’Connor College School.
 Olivia started #Justlikeagirlinsports movement in June 2018 to promote sports among girls and empower girls through sports.
 She herself coaches water polo as well.
 Olivia represented Capital Wave Water Polo club at NCL in 2017-2018 and won silver medal at the Canadian Nationals.
+She also won Bronze in 2018-19 Nathional Championship League representing Mavericks Water Polo Club.
 In 2018, Olivia representated Team Ontaio at Barcelona training camp.
-Apart from training with Shadow Water Polo Club she is currently representing and training with Mavericks Water Polo club at the National Championship League for 2018-2019.
-Olivia is selected as a member of Toronto Youth Cabinet for 2018-2019.
-Olivia cares about animal rights and supports vegan activism as well.
-She loves travel and adventure.
-During her leisure Olivia makes art and sales her art to fund her travels.
-Currently Olivia is working towards her Duke of Edinburgh Gold award.
+Olivia is selected as a member of Toronto Youth Cabinetfor 2018-2019.
+In 2019 Olivia was elected as the Youth Councilor for City of Toronto Youth Council representing youth of Ward 25.
+Olivia cares about animal rights and supports vegan.
+She loves adventure and travelling.
+During her leisure Olivia loves painting.
+Currently she is working towards her Duke of Edinburgh Gold award.

 Dr. Gautam Dey is a doctorate in Phamaceutical Engineering and holds a masters degree in Health Science, specializing in Community Health.
 He taught in Minnesota State University.
 He is a passionate advocate for health, wellness and education.
 Dr. Dey co-chaired for Parent's Academy of Model schools in Cluster D5 under TDSB in the past.
 He has been the Vice-President for Albion Neighbourhood Services.
 He worked in partnership with the Community to enhance peoples’ lives through the delivery of programs, services and supports that are engaging, accessible and responsive.
 Dr. Dey is the founder of Parents and Community Network as well.
 He actively took leadership in Campaign for Public Education in Toronto GTA through Parent Council in Albion Heights JMS and Greenholme JMS school.